vturrisi/solo-learn/README.md

 | VICReg       | ResNet50 |   100  | :heavy_check_mark: |                |                 |                |                 |            |
 | W-MSE        | ResNet50 |   100  | :heavy_check_mark: |                |                 |                |                 |            |

-**Note**: by mistake, we re-scaled the lr two times, so this has a learning rate much larger than it should.
+**Note**: by mistake, we re-scaled the lr twice, so this has a learning rate much larger than it should.
 ## Training efficiency

 Our standardized implementation enables a fair comparison of training efficiency.
 Here we report the training time and memory usage on ImageNet-100 using ResNet50 and running on 2 Quadro RTX 6000.